 The point at which an S-curve reaches the breakthrough stage can also be conceptualized as a tipping point defined broadly as a critical threshold beyond which a system reorganizes often abruptly or irreversibly (IPCC 2022).
 In this context, tipping points generally occur when the cost of a new technology falls below that of the incumbent, such that the value of switching to the new technology is greater than its cost.
 Factors beyond monetary cost, such as an improvement in the technology or an increase in the value of the technology as more people adopt it, can also push technology adoption past a tipping point.
-Oftentimes, seemingly small changes in these factors can trigger these disproportionately large responses within systems that catalyze the transition to a different state (Lenton et al. 2008; Lenton 2020).
+Oftentimes, seemingly

-FIGURE 1 | Illustration of an S-Curve
+FIGURE 1 | Illustration of an S-curve